webplatform/docs/guides/html_forms_basics/index.md

 === Labels for accessibility ===

 Last but not least in step two, we’ve labeled the form elements.
-It is best to give all the form elements corresponding <code>&lt;label&gt;</code> elements - these labels are tied to their respective form elements by giving the <code>&lt;input&gt;</code> and <code>&lt;textarea&gt;</code> elements <code>id</code>s that have the same value as the labels' <code>for</code> attributes.
+It is best to give all the form elements corresponding <code>&lt;label&gt;</code> elements - these labels are tied to their respective form elements by giving the <code>&lt;input&gt;</code> and <code>&lt;textarea&gt;</code> elements <code>id</code>s that have the same value as the labels' <code>for</code> attributes, or by nesting the form control inside the label element itself.
 This is great because it not only gives a visual indicator of the purpose of each form field on the screen, but it also gives the form fields more meaning semantically.
 In addition, a visually impaired person using the page with a screen reader can now see which label goes with which form element and have more of a clue what data to fill into what input.
 The <code>id</code>s can also be used for targeting individual form fields with CSS styles.

 By now you are probably wondering why <code>id</code> attributes are included as identifiers in form elements as well as <code>name</code> attributes.
 The answer is that <code>&lt;input&gt;</code> elements without <code>name</code> attributes are not submitted to the server, so those are definitely needed. <code>id</code> attributes are needed to associate form elements with their corresponding <code>&lt;label&gt;</code> elements.
 You should therefore use both.